sorendipitous/umi-whs/README.md

 This is a modified script of the [Umineko Project](https://umineko-project.org) PS3 to PC port, bringing various optional changes to the base release such as the original openings for EP1-4, larger text and new logos.

-So far this is **only for playing the game in English** with Umineko Project's translation, so do not install the patch using this script if you intend to play in any other language.
+So far this is **only for playing the game in English** with Umineko Project or Witch Hunt's translation, so do not install the patch using this script if you intend to play in any other language.

 ## Notable changes to vanilla Umineko Project
 - Original Akiko Shikata opening movies for EP1-4